 The Playground Leaders are taught life skills such as communication, fair play and organising groups/teams which go a long way in raising their confidence and self esteem.

-Befrienders are on duty on the playground every lunchtime.
-They wear yellow caps so that everyone can see who they are.
+They are on duty on the playground every lunchtime.

 Sport Leaders’ Award